CFandR-github/advisory/symfony_process_gmp/out.md

 ![](./images/GMP_writeup_html_529ef0cbcaa7b33b.png)

 Make $this-&gt;pipes reference to $this→processInformation.
 They point into same zval in memory.
-When $this→pipes is assigned an empty array, then $this→processInformation too. $this-&gt;fallbackStatus is set in serialized string and merged with $this-&gt;processInformation
+When $this→pipes is assigned an empty array, then $this→processInformation too. $this-&gt;fallbackStatus is set in serialized string and merged with empty array $this-&gt;processInformation.

 ![](./images/GMP_writeup_html_471883d5b1b0d88c.png)